Surgical Technology student in scrubs organizing surgical tools Surgical Technology student in scrubs organizing surgical tools mobile image

 Students who complete a CAAHEP-accredited Surgical Technology program are eligible to participate in the Certified Surgical Technologist (CST) exam, a national credentialing exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

-Thirty-one percent of Berkeley College’s Surgical Technology students who graduated from the CAAHEP accredited program between August 1, 2020, and July 31, 2021, passed the Certified Surgical Technologist (CST) exam on their first attempt.
-This pass rate is below the national average of 73.5 percent for on-campus Web Based Testing (WBT), according to statistics from the National Board of Surgical Technology and Surgical Assisting.
+Fifty-eight percent of Berkeley College’s Surgical Technology students who graduated from the CAAHEP accredited program between August 1, 2021, and July 31, 2022, passed the Certified Surgical Technologist (CST) exam on their first attempt.

 You’ll find additional information in our Catalog, including the different degrees offered, descriptions of the courses you’ll take, the department faculty, and much more.
 You can always live chat or contact us with questions.